ncatlab/nlab-content/pages/4/4/1/1/1144/content.md

 * [[Jacob Lurie]], _Rational and $p$-adic homotopy theory_ ([pdf](http://www.math.harvard.edu/~lurie/papers/DAG-XIII.pdf))

-An extension of rational homotopy theory to describe non-simply connected spaces is given, using [[derived algebraic geometry]], in
+An extension of rational homotopy theory to describe (some) non-simply connected spaces is given, using [[derived algebraic geometry]], in

 * [[B. Toën]], _Champs affines_, Selecta Math.
 (N.S.)
 12 (2006), no. 1, 39-135.